LochStudios/Your-Wedding/README.md

 - Album passwords are stored in plain text so admins can display them when editing.
 - Admin routes show a full-screen **ACCESS DENIED** page for unauthorized requests.
 - Update the default admin password immediately after deployment.
+- To enable email delivery for password reset links, add an `email` against the admin account in the `admins` table and configure SMTP for PHP on your host.